 A minaret outside the Parli Vaijnath Temple has Gwakshas or windows.
 When the sun’s rays pass through the windows and fall directly on the Shiva Linga, the priests offer special prayers and poojas to the Sun God.

-The waters of the nearby Harihara Teerth is brought to the Parli Vaijnath Temple daily for the Linga Pooja.
+The waters of the nearby Harihara Teerth are brought to the Parli Vaijnath Temple daily for the Linga Pooja.

 Parli is the place where Hari and Hara met.
 Hari means ‘Vishnu’ and Hara means ‘Shiva.’
 So, along with the festivals relating to Shiva, festivals relating to Vishnu are also celebrated with the same enthusiasm.

-Parli has its own Railway station.
-Parli Railway Station has located 2.1 Km far from the temple.
+Parli Railway Station is located 2.1 Km away from the temple.

 Parli Vaijanath is well connected to major cities by regular buses and taxis.
 So, you can easily reach Parli Vaijnath temple by road.

 There are many great accommodations near the facilities available near the Parli Vaijnath temple at an affordable price.
 For booking different types of accommodation at Parli Vaijnath temple.
-You can book the accommodation in this very easily and fast, for that just visit the link given below.
+You can book accommodation in this very easily and fast From YatraDham.org.